2015 Models now available!

 Also, check out the close cropping of supports under the Hi-Tensile 10 gauge steel floor.
-Nearly 1,000 of these have gone out into customers hands since their release and we have had NO repair issues or warranty calls about this floor design.
-Here's a quick fan shot of one doing some heavy work sent in by a happy customer below
+(Think you are going to do really BAD things to your new trailer?
+We'll build your unit with a stupid, overkill strong 8 gauge hi tensile steel floor for only $150 extra).
+Well over 1,000 of these have gone out into customers hands since their release and we have had NO repair issues or warranty calls about this floor design.
+Here's a quick fan shot of one doing some heavy work sent in by a happy customer below.

 Bryan from Madrid Iowa sent me this photo and wanted to tell me how much he loves his 14' bumper pull dump box trailer.
 He said that this was the fourth load of busted up concrete he hauled in it that week.
 No complaints... like I said.

 Ok, so we have the toughest frame, the lowest deck height, massive lift capacity and also the steepest dump angle we've seen on a low profile dump box trailer of this type that we have found.
 A full 52 degrees at full extension.. and isn't being able to actually dump stuff out the point of a dump box trailer?

 What good is a trailer if you can't get there and get back.
 Solid running gear is a must!
 That's why we chose the Axis Pro-Series system.
 Here's the rundown for you techy types.